treerachai/selfbot-6/README.md

 # Commands in this Fork

-n - nickname
+n/nick [name] - changes your nickname to what you specify

-8 - 8ball
+8/8ball [question] - asks the mystical 8ball a question

-l - ( ͡° ͜ʖ ͡°)
+l/lenny - ( ͡° ͜ʖ ͡°)

-s - shrug
+s/shrug - shrug

-ping - sends ping
+ping - sends your ping in ms

-p - prunes messages
+p/prune [amount] - prunes messages (default is 10)

 reboot - restarts the selfbot

-fe - fake eval
+fe/fakeeval [fake code] - fake eval, returns true

-e - eval
+e/eval [code] - evaluates code

-stats - statistics
+stats/statistics - statistics

-r - instantly deletes the message
+r [text] - instantly deletes the message

-ut - bot uptime
+ut/uptime - bot uptime

 servers - displays the names of all servers you're in

 ss - alternate statistics

-emoji - sends your message in emojis
+emoji/emote [text] - sends your message in emojis

-avatar - links the avatar of a pinged user
+avatar/a [mention or display name/nickname] - links the avatar of a mentioned user or a user with that display name

-us - shows statistics for yourself, a pinged user, or a user with the specified display name / nickname
+us/userstats [mention or display name/nickname] - shows statistics for yourself, a mentioned user or a user with that display name

-gs - shows statistics for current guild
+guildstats/gs - shows statistics for current guild

-status - sets your status to what you specify
+status [status] - sets your status to what you specify

-discrim - finds users with the same descriminator that you specify (helpful for discrim rerolling)
+discrim [discriminator] - finds users with the same descriminator that you specify (helpful for discrim rerolling)

+sa/setavatar [image link] - changes your avatar to the image you link

+help/git/github - Sends a link to this repository

 Using just the prefix then a message will send the message in an embed

-[For other aliases to commands, look into app.js under the command switch, should be pretty obvious]

 # Things to NOT do